nyxssmith/LamplighterGame/README.md

 - disables the item shop
 - allows saves to trade items or people between them

+Each save stores history of all maps and squadmates who died/left/were dismissed
+ - editor can bring back old ones, or reset their item cost
+ - history lets you replay older maps/missions but with current squad
+ - each map stores to time to beat/score

 ## squad

 squad can be n people